-Within the Directors' duties of information, article 27 of the Board of Directors' Regulations stipulates that Directors shall disclose any fact or situation which may affect the nature or terms under which their appointment as Directors was made, or which could materially influence their activity as Directors.
+Within the Directors' duties of information, Article 27 of the Board of Directors' Regulations stipulates that Directors shall disclose any fact or situation which may affect the nature or terms under which their appointment as Directors was made, or which could materially influence their activity as Directors.
 Moreover, this article states that they must also disclose any legal, administrative or other types of claims affecting them that, because of their importance, could seriously affect the Company's reputation.

-In addition to this duty, articles 38.3 of the Articles of Association and 20.4 of the Board of Directors' Regulations stipulates that directors must resign when their continuation in office could jeopardise the Company's interests.
+In addition, articles 38.3 of the Articles of Association and 20.4 of the Board of Directors' Regulations stipulates that directors must resign when their continuation in office could jeopardise the Company's interests.

-B.1.44 Indicate whether any director has notified the company that he/she has been sued or has any court proceedings opened against him/her for any of the offences stated in article 124 of the Public Companies Act:
+B.1.44 Indicate whether any director has notified the company that he/she has been indicted or tried for any of the offences stated in article 124 of the Public Limited Companies Act: